octocloudlabs/supercharge-docs/docs/ray/lab-2.md

 ## Resolution

-We generally record in HD mode (1920x1080) and try to use monitors with 2x density, so technically we can get a max 4k resolution in the recording.
+We generally record in HD (1920x1080) and try to use monitors with 2x density, so technically we can get a max 4k resolution in the recording to improve clarity and allow for zooming in if necessary.

 The font size and other settings in the `.vscode/settings.json` file are adjusted for these proportions.

 Whatever you do, make sure the fonts are easy to read, even on a smaller screen.

----

-## Recording Software

-If you're curious, we've used a number of applications for recording over the years like [Camtasia](https://www.techsmith.com/video-editor.html), [ScreenFlick](https://www.araelium.com/screenflick-mac-screen-recorder), [iShowU](https://www.shinywhitebox.com/ishowu-instant) and [Screenflow](https://www.telestream.net/screenflow/overview.htm).

 [Go to next lab section](/ray/lab-3.html)